Guzikoff-Offensive-Security-Company/GOSC-Repo/README.md

-# GOSC-Repo
+# Guzikoff Offensive Security Company

-Main repository for Guzikoff Offensive Security Company, focused on penetration testing and cybersecurity audits.
+*We find weaknesses so you can grow stronger!*